kauanrod/kauanrod/README.md

 - 🔭 I’m currently working as a Junior Developer at WebPosto.
 - 🌱 I’m focused on learning more about Java and Infrastructure for back-end development so that I can become a better full-stack developer.
 - 🎒 I'll graduate in the first semester of 2026 with a bachelor's degree in Information Systems (equivalent to Computer Science).
 - 💼 I have worked as a developer at Americanas, where I gained experience with Angular, PHP, Laravel, MySQL, Docker, and Jenkins.
-Currently, I work with Java and Kotlin using Spring.
+Currently, I work with Java and Kotlin using Spring, and it has been my focus of study.
 - 🏢 I’m open to new projects and opportunities.
 Here’s my <a href="https://www.linkedin.com/in/kauanrod/">LinkedIn</a>, and my email is kauanrod@hotmail.com.

 ---